Scroll

 From 15th July 2026, lenders will need to be authorised by the FCA to provide BNPL.

-Although the FCA will provide pre-application support to firms to help them get ready, planning must start now.
+Although the Financial Conduct Authority (FCA) will provide pre-application support to firms to help them get ready, planning must start now.

 In our latest blog post, we explore what's changing, and how you can ensure you're ready for the new regulation.